Estrom636/Esp32-Weather-Clock/README.md

 Currently for and ESP32.
 Needs wifi connection.

 # Code Setup
+## WiFi
+  ssid is your WiFi name\
+  password is your WiFi password, if no password just leave blank

 ## Time
   Need to set gmtOffset_sec, this is the offset from GMT(timezone) in seconds\
   Example: Central Standard Time(CST) is -6 hours so it is -21600 seconds. <br/>